Blog

 • The benefit is based on the worker’s FRA benefit and is not enhanced by delayed retirement credits.

 • Age 62 is the earliest a spouse can claim a spousal benefit.
-If the spouse files prior to FRA, they would receive a reduced amount of the worker’s benefit stepping up to 50% if they filed at FRA.
+If the spouse files before FRA, they would receive a reduced amount, as low as 32.5% of the worker’s benefit, stepping up to 50% if they filed at FRA.

 • They must be married for at least 12 months to qualify for the benefit.

-• If divorced, you may still be able to apply for benefits based on your ex-spouse’s work if you were married at least 10 years and are currently unmarried.
+• They were married for at least 10 years and are currently unmarried.

 Survivor Benefits